 Evidence suggests that psychological support can be beneficial for those with MRKH.
-However, some people may find it more helpful to speak to partners, family and friends about their current difficulties and may not need a psychologist.
+However, some people may find it more helpful to speak to partners, family and friends about their current difficulties and may prefer not to have a psychologist's help.

-This service is not appropriate for anyone who has concerns that are not related to their MRKH diagnosis or who have significant mental health difficulties and/or is suicidal or self-harming.
+This service is not appropriate for people whose concerns are not at all related to their MRKH diagnosis, or people with significant mental health difficulties and/or is suicidal or self-harming.
 In those instances, patients would be referred by their GP to an alternative service, such as a local counselling, psychology or mental health service.